Tinram/Database-Filler/README.md

 + The majority of MySQL datatypes are supported.
 + Any foreign keys are disabled on data population.
 + Random character generation is slow in PHP, and such slowness further depends on field length, number of fields, and the number of rows being generated.
 + Multiple INSERTs are added in a single query, which is quite fast.
-Number of INSERTs per second will depend on MySQL configuration settings (default is not optimised), datatype / length inserted, operating system, hardware, etc.
+Number of INSERTs per second will depend on MySQL configuration settings (the defaults are not optimised), datatype / length inserted, system load, operating system, hardware etc.

 ## Set-up

-Adjust the array connection details and parameters in *databasefiller_example.php* file.
+Adjust the array connection details and parameters in the file *databasefiller_example.php*

-Then execute the file with PHP on the command-line:
+Then execute this file with PHP on the command-line:

         php databasefiller_example.php

-or run the file through a web server e.g.
+*or* run the file through a web server e.g.

         http://localhost/Database-Filler/databasefiller_example.php